alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 - Weekly catchup with a small group, after having done no work.
 - First meeting with grad student

+\*\*\*
+{: .centered}

 It's the start of Spring 2014.
 I'm a sophomore and I'm taking my first two CS upper divisions, Algorithms and Artificial Intelligence.
-Well, I had an internship last summer,

-(god that's so tacky.
-Haven't I used that gimmick enough?)

-Unforunately, I still haven't made up my mind on how I feel about grad school.
-There's a lot of reasons why...

-There's a perpetual question among CS majors at Berkeley: do you plan to go into industry, or go to grad school?
-I have never heard so much angst about grad school outside of the major, and for good reason: industry pays stupidly well.
-The claims of a computer science bubble are widespread, and although I haven't thought about it enough to give an opinion, the facts are still the same.
+I'm about to get interviewed by the AI professor on whether I'd be qualifed to do research with him.

+The professor's office is in the research lab, and the lab is behind a card key lock.
+After waiting 10 minutes, someone lets me in, and we start talking.

+"So, what are you interested in researching?"

+I don't have a good answer to that question.
+I vaguely like algorithms, and have dabbled in AI by coding up game tree search for a few games, but I don't know what to say besides that.
+All I know is that I want to try doing research, because I haven't done any yet.
+I mumble out an incoherent reply, and after talking more it's clear I'm not qualified.
+He wishes me luck in the class, and I leave.

+With no research, no relationships, almost no extracurriculars, and a barely functioning social life, I have the freedom to put all the time I want into my classes.

+I get the top score on the AI final, placing sixth in the class.

+The next semester, I start doing research with that professor.

+\*\*\*
+{: .centered}

+When you're a Berkeley CS major, everyone eventually gets asked the same
+question: are you going into industry, or going to grad school?
+For years, I've always struggled to figure out how to answer that question.

+On one hand, the software industry pays stupidly well.
+Money is pretty far down on my priority list, but it's not ignorable.
+Internships at big name companies will pay $6000 or $7000 a month, well over the national average.
+On average, new grads at Berkeley get offers of over $100000 base annual salary.
+(LOOK UP THE STATS.)
+Frankly, these numbers are ridiculous.
+It's unclear whether these salaries are a bubble or if software actually creates that much economic value, but right now that's the state of things.

+A job in industry will have immediate impact on the world.
+Research can have incredibly far reaching impact, but it takes five to ten years for research to trickle down into industry, and until then very few people know what you're talking about.

+Big name companies sell themselves by offering insane perks.
+Have free lunch, have free dinner, we have a ball pit on campus, we have massagers on campus.
+You'll never go hungry with all the food we have here.
+And by the way, we have some interesting problems to solve.
+You like problem solving, right?

-CS graduates from Berkeley can average over 6 figures (check).
-Hell, internships for CS students pay well over the average.
-Big name companies sell you with perks and the promise of interesting problems.
-Startups sell you with the dream of making a difference in the world, and that slim chance you make it out like a king.
+Startups sell you with the dream of changing the world.
+We're changing how people connect with each other.
+We're changing transportation.
+You, yes you, can make a difference, and if we make it big you'll make it out like a king.

-CS grad school sells itself with research.
-That's it.
+Then, we come to graduate school.
+A PhD program sells itself with research.
+You will tackle the hardest problems, the ones where no one knows the answer.
+It could take you years to learn your subject of interest.
+It will be hard, and difficult, but in the end you will learn what it feels like to truly know something.

 If you're looking for money, grad school isn't for you.

 If you want to coast through life with a reasonable living salary, grad school isn't for you.

 The only, only plausible reason to go to computer science grad school is because you want to do research.

 For many people, that's an immediate deal breaker.
+For me, it isn't.
-But, money isn't one of my highest priorities, and I wouldn't know what to do if I wasn't trying to avoid endlessly consuming content instead of creating it.
-So, grad school should be a fit, right?
+Money isn't my top priority, and I wouldn't feel good about myself if I wasn't pushing myself to be better, to be the person I wish I could be instead of the person I actually am.
+Grad school should be a good fit, right?

+\*\*\*
+{: .centered }

+First day in the lab.
+I'm meeting with a grad student to figure out what topics I can do research in.
+He asks me how much I know about neural nets.
+Huh.
+What are those?

+He explains that you take some input state, apply a linear function to it, apply a nonlinearity to that output, repeat it a few times, and get something that works on a wide range of problems.
+I don't understand why this should work, and he admits that a lot of things about neural nets aren't well understood.
+After the brief introduction, he mentions a few topics that are interesting, and I latch onto the problem of learning how to efficiently search an exponentially large state space to find good outcomes.

+First week in the lab.
+I've got an account on one of desktops in the lab.
+The lab's pretty big, around 30-40 computers total.
+I'm not sure where to start, but I know that when people do research, they write papers.
+I start reading releveant papers and work through the tutorials on Theano for building neural nets.

+Meanwhile, I overhear the most incomprehensible things.

+"Hey, do you understand recurrent neural nets?"

+"Kind of?
+I implemented one a while back."

+"Okay, that's more than me.
+Mind helping me understand LSTMs?"

+The words wash over me, and I try not to let it discourage me.
+I've just started, there's no way I should know what they're talking about.
+Okay, now how does this sample code work?

+Two hours later, I don't feel any closer to getting things, and I have to go to class.
+Okay, that's also fine.
+I'll try more later.

+The same song and dance continues for the next two weeks.
+It takes me that long to know what I want to do and write code to do it, and nothing I'm doing is even nove, it's all reproducing standard methods from the literature.

+\*\*\*
+{: .centered }

+Research is hard.

+No one, not even the most brilliantly arrogant people I know, has ever said anything otherwise.

 Welcome to Reality